icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [The Hanselminutes podcast](https://hanselminutes.com/) - Fresh Air for Developers.
 * [The Laravel Podcast](http://www.laravelpodcast.com) - The Laravel Podcast brings you Laravel and PHP development news and discussion.
 * [The Life Scientific](https://www.bbc.co.uk/programmes/b015sqc7) - Professor Jim Al-Khalili talks to leading scientists about their life and work, finding out what inspires and motivates them and asking what their discoveries might do for mankind.
-* [The Linux Action Show](http://www.jupiterbroadcasting.com/tag/linux-action-show/) - Podcast about Linux and Open Source. (https://github.com/guipdutra/awesome-geek-podcasts/blob/master/discontinued)
+* [The Linux Action Show](http://www.jupiterbroadcasting.com/tag/linux-action-show/) - Podcast about Linux and Open Source. (discontinued)
 * [The Loosely Coupled Podcast](http://looselycoupled.info/) - Jeff Carouth and Matt Frost combine their decades of experience as web developers to talk about developer life.
 * [The Manifest](https://manifest.fm) - A podcast all about package management.
 * [The Music Makers](http://musicmakers.fm) - The best articles from around the web, curated and read to you.